“And the child grew and waxed strong in spirit, and was in the deserts till the day of his manifestation to Israel” (Luke 1:80).

-Thus to be strong in spirit is to be fully subjected to the spirit.
-To be strong in spirit is to be spiritually mind and to live out of the rigteousness, peace and joy found in the realm of the spirit.
+Thus to be strong in spirit is to be fully subjected to the Spirit.
+To be strong in spirit is to be spiritually mind and to live out of the rigteousness, peace and joy found in the realm of the spirit man.
 To be strong in spirit is to be caught up unto God and to His throne.
 It is to sit in heavenly places with Christ and to live out from that reality.
-It is to walk in the truth that exists not in our mind but in our spirit man.
-To be strong in spirit is to always live according to the dictates of the Father’s will energized by the Spirit of God.
+It is to walk in the truth that exists not in our natural mind but in the mind of the Spirit.
+To be strong in spirit is to live according to the dictates of the Father’s will energized by the Spirit of God.
 To be strong in spirit is for our spirit to swallow up our soul and body that they may be one in Christ.
-To be strong in spirit is to be fortified and strengthened in the inner man and that it may have dominion over our emotions and impulses.
+To be strong in spirit is to be fortified and strengthened in the inner man that it may dictate our emotions and impulses.

 Those strong in spirit have truly received the spirit of adoption as heirs of God and joint-heirs with Christ.
 They are no longer dictated by the urges, instincts, reactions, sensations, and motives of the soul.
 Nor do they strive and contend to prove their sonship, to prove they are right, or to boast about their election.